plexoos/cnipol/README.md

 Lab (BNL).
 The first objective of this package is usually referred to as the "online" layer and designed to support the data acquisition and to provide a quick feedback by carrying out a fast online analysis.
-The second objective is to execute a more rigorous "offline" data analysis and present the results in a systematic way.
-It is normally referred to as the "offline" layer of **cnipol**.
+The second objective is to execute a more rigorous offline data analysis and present the results in a systematic way.
+It is normally referred to as the "offline" part of **cnipol**.

 There is a wiki page with some details about the RHIC polarimetry: